 How Can I Apply?

-Once a person is determined eligible for services, a social worker will remain in close contact with the client to assure services are appropriate and are meeting the needs of the client.
+to assure services are appropriate and are meeting the needs of the recipient.

 provision of quality services, which assist individuals to remain independent